-When you have completed your implementation, please contact firstname.lastname@example.org to have your connection certified by our team, ensuring that the integration is performing optimally for your specific requirements without causing excessive load on the shared systems, and to identify points that might be improved.
+When you have completed your implementation, Livn will perform a set of independent tests to ensure that the integration is performing optimally for your specific requirements without causing excessive load on the shared systems and to identify points that might be improved.

 More details on certification/compliance test +